Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 sudo airodump-ng -c 1 --bssid 4C:09:D4:73:E4:FA -w WPAcrack wlan0mon --ignore-negative-one
 ```

--c	//The channel for the wireless network
+-c.
+The channel for the wireless network

---bssid	//The MAC address of the access point
+--bssid.The MAC address of the access point

--w	//The file name prefix for the file which will contain authentication handshake
+-w.
+The file name prefix for the file which will contain authentication handshake

-wlan0mon	//The wireless interface
+wlan0mon.
+The wireless interface

---ignore-negative-one	//Fixes the ‘fixed channel : -1’ error message
+--ignore-negative-one.
+Fixes the ‘fixed channel : -1’ error message

 ![Captured Handshake](/images/WiFi/cappedhandshake.png)